fivetran/dbt_jira/README.md

 # Jira

 This package models Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/jira).
-It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1UPq2CWnqQpbjLxkTrcWvAekaZ0o0OdzXODTVmUXeGvs/edit#slide=id.g5f1e6b049a_8_0). **Note: this schema applies to Jira connections set up or fully resynced after September 10, 2020.**
+It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1UPq2CWnqQpbjLxkTrcWvAekaZ0o0OdzXODTVmUXeGvs/edit#slide=id.g5f1e6b049a_8_0).

+> Note: This schema applies to Jira connections set up or fully resynced after September 10, 2020.

-This package enables you to better understand the workload, performance, and velocity of work done by your team via Jira issues.
+This package enables you to better understand the workload, performance, and velocity of work done by your team using Jira issues.
 It achieves this by:
 - Creating a daily issue history table to enable the quick creation of agile reports, such as burndown charts, along any issue field
 - Enriching the core issue table with relevant data regarding its workflow and current state
 - Aggregating bandwidth and issue velocity metrics along projects and users